moritzsalla/cci-physcomp-final/journal/week-6/README.md

 }
 ```

-#### Output from two loudspeakers
+#### Loudspeakers

 I want to use two loudspeakers to create a more complex soundscape.
 However, by standard, the tone function is limited to a single output.
+Also, how do I play audio files instead of tones?
+Is this an efficient thing to do or will it be laggy?

 https://code.google.com/archive/p/rogue-code/wikis/ToneLibraryDocumentation.wiki